AIA, LEED AP BD+C

 “I listen for opportunities in a project that encourage a stronger dialogue, erasing the edge between architecture and interior design, and fostering a seamless experience as individual users navigate through space.”

 Practicing at the intersection of architecture and interiors, Stacey brings a unique perspective and expertise to the design of educational facilities.
-With more than 12 years of experience, she has cultivated her practice as a response to human experience and deeply believes in architecture’s ability to shape community.
+With 17 years of experience, she has cultivated her practice as a response to human experience and deeply believes in architecture’s ability to shape community.
 Her work stems from a foundation of cohesive project delivery and knits together the poetics of design with the technicalities of construction.

 AIA, LEED AP BD+C